vishnumaiea/R30X-Fingerprint-Sensor-Library/README.md

 # R30X-Fingerprint-Sensor-Library
-This i an Arduino compatible library for **R30X** series optical fingerprint sensors.
+This is an Arduino compatible library for **R30X** series optical fingerprint sensors.
 The library is written in a manner to be easily readable and thus modifiable.

 I still need to implement some functions such as downloading and uploading images.
 I'll do that soon and will also publish a detailed tutoral on this.